Tw1sm/spraycharles/README.md

 docker build . -t spraycharles
 ```

-Execute the following command to use the spraycharles Docker container:
+Execute the following command to use the Spraycharles Docker container:

 ```bash
 docker run -it -v ~/.spraycharles:/root/.spraycharles spraycharles -h